Airbus, Bill Gates and others back Bellevue-based video imaging satellite venture

 EarthNow’s satellites will be modified versions of the small, low-cost, high-performance models Airbus originally developed for OneWeb, which Hannigan in an interview called “the Model T of spacecraft.”

-The venture is affordable because Airbus and One Web have figured out how to mass-produce these satellites at low cost, he said.
+The venture is affordable because Airbus and One- Web have figured out how to mass-produce these satellites at low cost, he said.

-While the OneWeb satellites will carry a payload of communications software and electronics hardware, EarthNow’s payload will be video imaging software and optical hardware.
+While the OneWeb satellites will carry a payload of communications software and electronics hardware, EarthNow’s payload will be video-imaging software and optical hardware.

 Hannigan said the key to EarthNow’s technology is that each individual satellite in a constellation of hundreds will have enormous processing power on board.

-That means that though each satellite will collect collossal quantities of data — far too much to beam back to earth in real time — the software will be able to process it all onboard and focus on sending back to earth only that part of it the user wants to see.
+That means that though each satellite will collect colossal quantities of data — far too much to beam back to Earth in real time — the software will be able to process it all onboard and focus on sending back to Earth only that part of it the user wants to see.

 He said the system has been validated in a lab setting, though not yet in space.